🔥 [Join us in NYC] The Customer Engagement Summit:Adapt or Die.

 Notably, 46% of consumers feel that online business reviews are as trustworthy as personal recommendations from friends or family, highlighting the influence of online engagement and feedback on brand reputation.

-Finally, regular analysis of engagement helps you to identify and resolve issues.
+Finally, regular analysis of engagement helps your enterprise to identify and resolve issues.

 For example, with the proper processes in place, you can identify dormant accounts or those that are likely to churn and use measures to proactively engage and re-activate them, increasing your chances of generating new sales and preventing customer churn.